Bible Study

 1. What does the text say?

 a.
 Try to lose all the presuppositions that come preloaded into our language when you read.
 The worldview of the New Testament is one of the ancient Greco-Roman context.
-That worldview merges with ancient Jewish contexts coming from the Old Testament.
-When you are reading, to the best of your ability, try to imagine how the original audience would have responded or thought about things.
+That worldview merges with ancient Near Eastern contexts of the Old Testament world to form the backdrop for the Bible.
+These two primary contexts form what we call "the context of Scripture."
+When you are reading Scripture, to the best of your ability, try to imagine how the original audience would have responded or thought about things.

 2. What does the text mean?

 a.
-Why did the Lord include this story, told in this particular way, in this particular context?
-In other words, what is the spiritual principle that we are supposed to walk away with?
-Sometimes the meaning is straightforward; sometimes it takes some time to uncover.
+Why did the Lord include this story, told in this particular way, in this context?
+What is the spiritual principle that we are supposed to walk away with?
+Sometimes the meaning is straightforward; at other times, it takes some time to uncover.
+This step may require some research.
+There are libraries of resources available to help someone searching to understand the text well, commentaries, topical books, and Bible dictionaries are a good place to start. www.studylight.org and https://bibleproject.com are good free online resources.

 3. How are we supposed to obey this spiritual principle or command in our own lives?